 8. Get Yourself to the Gym or Try a New Workout

 There’s nothing quite like exercise to get your blood pumping.
 Whether or not you love the gym (and I know not all of us do, myself included), working out your body can be a good boost to your mental state.
 This summer, why not try a new workout if the gym isn’t your thing?
-I’m going for Pilates and belly dancing this summer through YouTube videos, but other suggestions include CrossFit, yoga, and hip-hop dance.
+I’m going for Pilates and belly dancing this summer, but other suggestions include CrossFit, yoga, and hip-hop dance.

 9. Check Out the Local Old Fashioned Ice Cream Shop

 Who doesn’t love ice cream in the summer?
 One of the things that make ice cream really special, though, isn’t the stuff you’ll find in the grocery store.
 Instead, try visiting a local old-fashioned ice cream shop.
 Not only will you be helping your local economy but the ice cream is sure to be the best around.
 And yes, this is your excuse to finally get that double fudge banana split.

 10. Find Out About Your Local City’s Summer Festivals

 It seems like every city has summer festivals and activities, and I bet that wherever you live is no different.
 I am always surprised to find what my town has going on in the summer.
 From art walks to jazz fests to food truck meet-ups to kid-friendly adventures, there’s always something to do that I bet you’ve never tried before.
 So try it now!

 11. Carve Out Some Time to Do Some Meditating